TehPrometheus/Internship-Project/README.md

 ## Overview

-The goal of this project is to develop an OpenAI-powered assistant capable of performing various tasks through function calls.
+The goal of this project is to develop an OpenAI-powered assistant capable of performing various tasks through function calls that execute logic in Workato.
 This repository contains the source code for various applications of the OpenAI assistant.
 Each folder represents a standalone application or module.

 ## Contact